Economy of Prehispanic Mexico

 The first forms of economic organization in Pre-Hispanic Mexico were agriculture and hunting activities.
 The first people who inhabited the Mexican lands and part of Central America were great builders and later on creators of some of the most advanced civilizations of that time.
-The economy of that time, however, was based on the commercial activities, the division of society into classes, and later the importance that was generated in the economy by the so-called Tlatoani of the Aztecs.
+The economy of that time, however, was based on commercial activities, the division of society into classes, and later the importance that was generated in the economy by the so-called Tlatoani of the Aztecs.